 The SoA also uses third party providers to facilitate certain communications on its behalf, such as mail-outs providing notices of company meetings and elections, which requires them to access contact data.
-All such third parties are vetted by us to ensure they provide adequate levels of security when processing data.
+All such third parties are vetted by us to ensure they provide adequate levels of security and GDPR compliance when processing data.

 In some circumstance, the SoA may need to share your personal data where necessary with other third parties (including legal or other advisors, regulatory authorities, courts and government agencies) to enable us to enforce our legal rights, or to protect the rights, property or safety of our employees or where such disclosure may be permitted or required by law.